-MultiCorp International, Inc.
+Multicorp International, Inc.

 AGOURA HILLS, CALIFORNIA, Feb.
-10, 2025 (GLOBE NEWSWIRE) -- Multicorp International, Inc. (OTCPINK: MCIC) is pleased to announce its arrangement with 40 Brightwater LLC.
+12, 2025 (GLOBE NEWSWIRE) -- Multicorp International, Inc. (OTC Markets Pink Sheets) and 40 Brightwater LLC are pleased to announce that Muticorp International Inc. has received a $50,000,000 (fifty million USD) loan guarantee from Edwards Capital N.A.
+LLC's correspondent bank.

-On February 3, 2025, Multicorp International, Inc. entered into an Exchange Agreement with 40 Brightwater LLC, exchanging 3,000,000,000 Preferred and 3,250,000,000 Common Stock Shares for 2,000,000 Gold Backed Cryptocurrency Tokens.This transaction will allow Multicorp International, Inc. to establish solid and stable assets backed by Gold, opening doors to access the financing needed to acquire a core business to increase real value for MCIC shareholders.
+40 Brightwater LLC has arranged for the necessary collateral needed to close the loan to be transferred to Edwards Capital N.A.
+LLC’s correspondent bank, with the loan itself anticipated to close within 30 days of the bank’s receipt of the collateral.

 40 Brightwater LLC is a private holding company focusing specifically on acquiring private entities and merging its holdings with public companies by leveraging its financial network and resources through its Managing Member, President & CEO Shannon Newby.